JadePrideaux/ReactJS-FAQ-ChatBot/README.md

 ## Project Overview

-A simple FAQ chatbot that uses asymmetric semantic search to retrieve the top 3 closest answers from a dataset based on user questions.
+A  FAQ retrieval system that uses asymmetric semantic search to retrieve the top k closest answers from a dataset based on user questions.
 This project demonstrates applying NLP embeddings, Python backend APIs and a React frontend in a structured, iterative development process.

 ## Motivation